-When a person is addicted to drugs or alcohol and discontinues use, they will experience withdrawal symptoms that may be felt psychologically, physically, or, in some cases, both.
-Withdrawal symptoms vary considerably from one client to the next based on factors like the type of substance a person is addicted to; the length and frequency of use; and associated health issues.
+When a person uses drugs or alcohol on a regular basis and discontinues use, they will experience withdrawal symptoms that may be felt psychologically, physically, or, in some cases, both.
+Withdrawal symptoms vary from one client to the next based on factors such as the type of substance a person is addicted to; the length and frequency of use; and associated health issues.
 Whether or not medical support is required is often determined after an assessment by a qualified medical professional.
-For instance, people who have been taking large amounts of opioids (e.g., heroin, OxyContin[®]), pain medications, or alcohol either alone or together may need medically monitored withdrawal management services.
-In the majority of cases, people with mild withdrawal symptoms from alcohol or drugs and people using cocaine, marijuana, opioids, or methamphetamine require little to no medical support and often do not need to be hospitalized for detoxification.
+For instance, people who have been taking large amounts of opioids (e.g., heroin, OxyContin®), pain medications, or alcohol either alone or together may need medically monitored withdrawal management services.
+In the majority of cases, people with mild withdrawal symptoms from alcohol or drugs and people using cocaine, marijuana, opioids, or methamphetamine require little to no medical support and often do not need to be hospitalized for withdrawal management.

-Withdrawal management (detoxification or "detox") and stabilization refer to processes of support that help people withdraw from the use of alcohol or other drugs.
+Withdrawal management and stabilization refer to processes of support that help people withdraw from the use of alcohol or other drugs.
 These services are an important first step in a long-term recovery process in which timely access to culturally appropriate services is necessary.
 Withdrawal management and stabilization services may include:

-- Medical approaches (e.g., offered by provinces, typically either in hospitals or detoxification centres); - Non-medical or minimally medical approaches, such as cultural, social, mobile, or home detoxification, which can be offered within communities, on the land, or within a home.
-Depending on symptoms, these may involve check-ins with primary care staff and medication; and

-• Stabilization supports for people experiencing persistent psychological effects after successfully withdrawing from a substance (e.g., post-acute withdrawal syndrome).
+- Medical approaches (e.g., offered by provinces, typically either in hospitals or detoxification centres); - Non-medical or minimally medical approaches, such as cultural, social, mobile, or home, which can be offered within communities, on the land, or within a home.
+Depending on symptoms, these may involve check-ins with primary care staff and medication; and - Stabilization supports for people experiencing persistent psychological effects after successfully withdrawing from a substance (e.g., post-acute withdrawal syndrome).
 This may involve ongoing monitoring, assessment, case management, and treatment planning; and can be offered in a range of settings including recovery houses, residential treatment centres, or through outpatient, day or evening programming.

-Treatment Planning and Pre-treatment Care Treatment planning involves setting goals and objectives, and choosing a full set of staged, integrated treatments for each problem.
+Treatment Planning and Pre-treatment Care

+Treatment planning involves setting goals and objectives, and choosing a full set of staged, integrated treatments for each issue.
 The plan is matched to the client's needs, readiness, preferences and personal goals, and should be connected to broader care planning efforts (see Element 6).
 It should also consider their cultural, community, and family supports and relationships, and also involve developing hope and motivation, as well as focusing on non-chemical stress management techniques.
 It is crucial that the client takes an active role in this process and has a chance to be directly involved in setting their course for treatment.
-Access to community and agency
+Access to community and agency supports and resources is necessary for pre-treatment care.
+It is essential for referral workers to work closely with community and treatment workers, and other available agencies and resources, in order to support the client's preparation for treatment.